-277. Under the GST system, goods are subject to GST upon importation.
+277. Under the GST system, goods are subject to GST upon importation and deposited in the warehouse.
 The payment of GST by importers at the point of importation would cause difficulties in terms of cash flow as they have to pay the tax upfront.
 Thus, a special scheme known as a warehousing scheme is introduced to alleviate the cash flow problem.
-Under this scheme, GST is suspended on all goods imported and deposited into a warehouse.
+This scheme allows:-